Scheme-independent determination of the QCD running coupling at all scales from jet observables using the principle of

 In Fig.~\ref{fig:alphas} we show the strong coupling $\alpha_s(M_Z)$ result determined by the weighted average and also the results for $\alpha_s(M_Z)$ from thrust and the $C$-parameter.
 Results for both thrust and the $C$-parameter are consistent with the world average~\cite{Navas:2024a1} and also with recent PMC applications presented in Refs.~\cite{Wang:2021tak,Wang:2019isi,Wang:2019ljl,Shen:2023qgz}.
-We point out that in this analysis we have not included part of the systematic errors, in particular those related to the hadronization effects.
-Thus, a direct comparison of the total error in Eq.\ref{eq:wa1}, with the total error obtained by summing in quadrature the statistical and theoretical errors (not the systematic error) obtained in Ref. \cite{Dissertori:2009ik}, (i.e. $\Delta \alpha_s (M_Z) \simeq \pm 0.0036$), shows that the PMC$_\infty$ method can lead to a clear improvement of the precision with respect to the conventional scale setting adopted in Ref. \cite{Dissertori:2009ik}.